adrianobellia/pwd_keeper/README.md

 Feel free to hide your password manager in the app of your choice based on this project.
 Only by doing so can we be true custodians of our keys.

+## Tutorial: Setting Up Password Keeper

+1. **Customize the Initialization Vector, Data Save Filename, and Salt in the `encryption.dart` file.**

+2. **Compile the app and install it on your device.**

+3. **Open the app and set up a master password.**

+4. **Use the expression string from the calculator as your password and press '=' to confirm and access the password manager.**

+   This simple tutorial helps you personalize and secure your Password Keeper instance.
+Remember, your expression in the calculator is the key to unlocking your password manager.

 ## How to Contribute

 If you find this project helpful and would like to support my work, you can contribute by making a donation.
 Your contributions help in maintaining and improving this project, as well as in the creation of more projects like this.